GLIMPSE-D: Metallicity Decline in Faint Galaxies: Implications for [O III]+Hb Luminosity Function and Reionisation Budget: Introduction

 \section{Introduction}

-During the epoch of reionisation, the Universe underwent significant evolution which shaped its current aspect.
+During the epoch of re-ionisation, the Universe underwent significant evolution, which shaped its current aspect.
 This epoch ended around $z\sim5-6$ \citep[e.g.][]{robertson_galaxy_2022} with a fully ionised Universe.
-While main drivers of reionisation are well accepted, their relative importance remains uncertain.
-Some scenarios emphasise the dominant role of faint galaxies \citep[e.g.][]{atek_extreme_2018, simmonds_ionizing_2024}, other highlight brighter galaxies \citep[e.g.][]{naidu_rapid_2020}, while others attribute a significant contribution to AGNs \citep[e.g.][]{singha_faint_2025, grazian_what_2024}.
-Constraining the number density of galaxies and ionizing photon production is essential for understanding their role in cosmic reionisation.
-While previous works have mosty used the UV luminosity functions (LF) at different redshifts \citep[e.g.][]{bouwens_z_2022}, the relation between the UV luminosity and ionizing photon emission is complex.
-On the other hand, the LF of emission lines, provides a more direct measure of the ionizing photon production, which can be achieved in the epoch of reionisation, e.g.~with the \oiiihb\ LF at $z \sim 6-9$.
+While main drivers of re-ionisation are well accepted, their relative importance remains uncertain.
+Some scenarios emphasise the dominant role of faint galaxies \citep[e.g.][]{atek_extreme_2018, simmonds_ionizing_2024}, while others highlight brighter galaxies \citep[e.g.][]{naidu_rapid_2020} or attribute a significant contribution to active galaxy nuclei \citep[AGNs, e.g.][]{singha_faint_2025, grazian_what_2024}.
+Constraining the number density of galaxies and ionising photon production is essential for understanding their role in cosmic re-ionisation.
+While previous works have mostly used the UV luminosity functions (LFs) at different redshifts \citep[e.g.][]{bouwens_z_2022}, the relation between the UV luminosity and ionising photon emission is complex.
+On the other hand, the LF of emission lines provides a more direct measure of the ionising photon production, which can be achieved in the epoch of re-ionisation, for example~with the \oiiihb\ LF at $z \sim 6-9$.

-Using the ultra-deep GLIMPSE photometry \citep{atek_jwst_2025}, \cite{korber_glimpse_2025} determined the very faint-end of the \oiiihb~LF, finding an LF flatter than the UV LF, i.e.~effectively a reduced number density of \oiiihb~faint galaxies and a lower ionizing photon production than inferred with standard assumptions from the UV LF.
+Using the ultra-deep GLIMPSE photometry \citep{atek_jwst_2025}, \cite{korber_glimpse_2026} determined the very faint-end of the \oiiihb~LF, finding an LF flatter than the UV LF, i.e.~effectively a reduced number density of \oiiihb~faint galaxies and a lower ionising photon production than inferred with standard assumptions from the UV LF.
 To do so, they had to assume a dependence of R3$=$\Oiiib/\hb\ on \muv\ to separate \Oiiib~and \hb.
-These hypotheses were based on previous works probing mostly brighter galaxies, and extrapolations from lower redshift.
+These hypotheses were based on previous works mostly probing brighter galaxies and extrapolations from lower redshift.
 Here we report a new statistical sample of \Oiiib\ and \hb\ measurements for galaxies observed with deep medium G395M NIRSpec/JWST spectroscopy behind the strong lensing cluster Abell S1063, which robustly constrains the dependence of R3 and metallicity on \muv\ down to very faint objects at $z \sim 6-7$.
-This allows us to better quantify the impact of the faintest galaxies on cosmic reionisation.
+This allows us to better quantify the impact of the faintest galaxies on cosmic re-ionisation.